keelyjones/ucd-milestone-project-1/README.md

 *To learn more about these features, click the above hyperlinks to view Cloud9's documentation.*

-**5)** I have run my code through an HTML validator to check the validity and syntactical correctness of my HTML.
+**5)** I have run my CSS through the official (Jigsaw) validator, which as returned with zero issues.

+(In order to validate *my internal* CSS stylesheet, copy the CSS text directly into the 'input' field of the validator [to validate by input click here](https://jigsaw.w3.org/css-validator/#validate_by_input), in order for the *external* imported CSS style sheets do not interfere with/effect the validation.

 **Bug fix:** HTML validator brought up some errors, which where mostly small syntactical errors and typos.
 Some of these are listed below.
 - Error 1: 1 In my footer, there were misspelt elements (`<\br>` instead of `<br>`) and an extra `</i>` tag, which was easily rectified.